Logic Model Examples

 In public healthcare, logic models can address various health issues, from maternal and child health to disease prevention and management.
 By outlining the components of a healthcare program and the outcomes it seeks to achieve, logic models can help healthcare providers to make data-driven decisions and improve program quality and effectiveness.

-Sopact provides an innovative impact strategy app that contains many public healthcare-related logic models.
+Sopact provides an innovative Sopact Sense that contains many public healthcare-related logic models.
 In addition, their app offers step-by-step guidance to align the logic model from an enterprise (social purpose organization) and investment point of view for social businesses and NGOs.
 This innovative approach allows users to design a dashboard and bind data from different sources to build impact evidence, making tracking progress easier and demonstrating program effectiveness to stakeholders.

-One example of a logic model for public healthcare is the model for "Improved maternal health for pregnant women and reduced mother and child mortality in rural areas."
-This logic model outlines the inputs, activities, outputs, outcomes, and impact necessary to achieve these goals.
+One example of a logical model for public healthcare is the model for "Improved maternal health for pregnant women and reduced mother and child mortality in rural areas."
+This logic model outlines the inputs, activities, outputs, outcomes, and impacts necessary to achieve these goals.

 Key stakeholders in this logic model include pregnant women, healthcare providers, community health workers, and government agencies.
 To create a successful program, inputs such as maternal health services, training for healthcare providers and community health workers, and government policies supporting maternal and child health are necessary.
 Activities such as antenatal care, safe delivery services, and postnatal care are essential to increased access to maternal health services and improved health outcomes for mothers and children.